Tucker, Arkansas

-Tucker is an Unincorporated community and census-designated place (CDP) in Jefferson County, Arkansas.
-It has an elevation of 226 ft (69 m) and is located 30 mi southeast of Little Rock.
+Tucker is an unincorporated community and census-designated place (CDP) in Jefferson County, Arkansas.
+It is located 30 mi southeast of Little Rock.
 It was first listed as a CDP in the 2020 census with a population of 95.

 History

 In 1871 John Woodfin Tucker established the Tucker Plantation, named after his wife, Sarah E. Tucker.
 The plantation, which mostly produced cotton, expanded to occupy 2800 acre.
 Paid farmworkers and resident sharecroppers worked the land.
 The Tucker family managed the post office and the store.

 Demographics

 Circa 1958, Tucker had 74 residents.